 15. Contributes to a work environment that encourages knowledge of, respect for, and development of skills to engage with those of other cultures or backgrounds.

 16. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the supervisor.

 17. Contributes to the overall success of the project by performing all other duties and responsibilities as assigned.

-The Assistant Director, TRIO Upward Bound is supervised by the Director, TRIO Programs and supervises Graduate Assistant and student employees.
+The Assistant Director, TRIO Upward Bound is supervised by the Executive Director, TRIO Programs and supervises a Graduate Assistant and student employees.

 OFFICE OF HUMAN RESOURCES